KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 .. note::

-    You can access to the application menu using the **Hamburger Button** on the right side of tool-bar.
+    You can access to the application menu using the **Hamburger Button** on the right side of toolbar.

     .. figure:: images/menu_fullscreen_hamburger.webp
         :alt: